 While our attorneys include some of the most experienced and respected trial lawyers in the country, we are particularly skilled in issues unique to our financial services clients—including practice before all applicable regulatory authorities.

-Savvy defense against government lawsuits
+Savvy defense against government lawsuits and other enforcement actions

 Our litigators draw on the deep experience of our banking and regulatory lawyers for innovative defense strategies.
 Over the years, we have handled complex and novel issues arising under the statutes and regulations governing the financial services industry.
+We have defended, and are currently defending, numerous covered entities in enforcement actions throughout the United States.

 We carry out internal investigations of alleged misconduct in the areas of securities law and financial reporting on behalf of corporations, boards of directors and board committees.
 We defend companies and their officers and directors, as well as others, in securities class actions, shareholder derivative suits and private securities litigation in federal and state courts around the country.
 Our lawyers represent corporations and individuals in investigations and enforcement proceedings before the SEC and state regulators.
 We handle arbitration matters before FINRA and other industry regulatory authorities.
 And we represent corporate clients in litigation involving merger parties as well as shareholder litigation involving fiduciary duties and disclosure issues.